MartinTichovsky/cypress-interceptor/README.md

 ## Whats new

+- added a possibility to filter and map stats when a test fail
 - added a possibility to bypass the response
 - work with canceled and aborted request
 - work with XHR requests